hedgehogqa/fsharp-hedgehog/docs/articles/async-properties.md

 ---

-When you run this with `checkAsync` or `CheckTask`, the entire async chain executes without blocking threads.
+When you run this with `checkAsync` or `CheckAsync`, the entire async chain executes without blocking threads.

 ## Best Practices